 So far I’ve given the yogurt parfait a lot of play as a breakfast option, but these make a great dessert too.
-For those times when you want a nutritious snack that hits all the right sweet spots, these sub in seamlessly for dessert.
-And at 200 calories, this is a far better (and more filling!) dessert than pretty much anything else I can think of.
+For those times when you want a nutritious snack that hits all the right sweet spots, these sub in pretty seamlessly for dessert.
+No, it isn’t chocolate cake, but it is sweet and sometimes that’s all I really need.
+And at 280 calories, this is a far better (and more filling!) dessert than pretty much anything else I can think of.

 You can even trick kids into thinking a yogurt parfait is dessert.
 True story – it worked!
 Something about the fancy presentation makes them think its something special.
 And not to mention how much better a kid will feel and act after eating a yogurt parfait instead of candy or some other sweet snack.
 Set your kiddos up for success with lower sugar options that won’t leave them crashing and cranky.

 Or if you’re an aunty like me, you can always wind the kids up on sugar and then send them home to mom.
 That’s a special privilege us aunties have, but one that you don’t want to abuse too often.
 For those non-spoiling times, choose a yogurt parfait or other healthy snack.
 Moms everywhere will thank you for this wise decision.